MicrosoftDocs/visualstudio-docs/mac/2017/installation.md

 ## Downgrading from Visual Studio 2019 for Mac?

 For the best experience, before you downgrade you should ensure that you [uninstall](uninstall.md) Visual Studio 2019 for Mac.
-If you have issues that are causing you to download, make sure to let us know by [Reporting a problem](report-a-problem.md).
+If you have issues that are causing you to download, make sure to let us know by [reporting a problem](report-a-problem.md).

 ## Requirements